We have a large body of knowledge that teaches us how to do the work, but few resources that teach us how to get the work.

 It’s the very reason I began coaching entrepreneurially-oriented BVFLS professionals in practice development, management, positioning, and pricing … skills I learned building my practice that will help you design yours.

 In short, I help you get clear on the direction you’re moving in and arm you with the strategies, tactics, and tools to get there.
-To do this, I offer group and individual coaching options.
-It’s just a matter of determining what is the best fit for you.
+To do this, I offer individual and group coaching options.
+It’s just a matter of determining which is the better fit for you.

 Where Are We Now?